 The four lower Snake River CRS projects (Lower Granite, Little Goose, Lower Monumental, and Ice Harbor) are operated for multiple purposes including fish and wildlife conservation, irrigation, navigation, hydropower generation, recreation, and limited FRM.
-The AAs will operate Lower Granite, Little Goose, Lower Monumental, and Ice Harbor Dams at minimum operating pool (MOP) with a 1.5-foot operating range from April 3 until August 31, unless adjusted due to (rare) low flow occurrences in the Snake River to meet authorized project purposes (2020 CRS BA, page 2-51; 2020 NMFS BiOp, page 58, and; 2020 USFWS BiOp, page 18).
-The Corps conducts a bathymetric survey of the federal navigation channel annually to assure a 14 foot depth is maintained in the federal navigation channel.
-The survey conducted in the fall of 2017 demonstrated impairment of the federal navigation channel in the Lower Granite pool.
-In accordance with the 2020 CRS BA, until sediment accumulation is addressed to provide
+As described in the Resilient Columbia Basin Agreement, the Corps shall operate Lower Granite, Little Goose, Lower Monumental, and Ice Harbor Dams at minimum operating pool (MOP) with a 1.5 foot forebay operating range and a 1.0 foot range to the extent possible (referred to operationally as a "soft constraint") from April 3 until August 14, 2025 (August 31 for Lower Granite), unless adjusted on occasion to meet authorized project purposes, primarily navigation, as specified in the FOP (e.g., 2024 FOP Section 4.6).